Asthma

 • Stuffy nose (congestion), fullness, blockage within the nose (most common symptom)

-• Loss of or decreased smell
+• Loss of or decreased sense of smell and taste

 • Headaches